ShaunDM/ShaunDM.github.io/README.md

 #  Personal Website

 ## Purpose
-A perosnal site used to showcase and practice my coding, while sharing things I enjoy.
+A personal site used to showcase and practice my coding, while sharing things I enjoy.

 ## Live Site